mayank1ahuja/SpaceSight/README.md

 2. **Determine Growth Drivers:** Identify top operators and countries contributing to growth in each shell.
 3. **Analyze Purpose Distribution:** Quantify age distribution and purpose distribution in crowded shells to assess reliability and risk.
 4. **Provide Actionable Recommendations:** prioritize monitoring, capacity planning, insurance flags, and policy triggers.

+## Methodology
+The project follows an end-to-end analytics pipeline, moving systematically from raw satellite records to decision-oriented outputs:
+1. **Data Ingestion**: The UCS Satellite Database was imported into the working environment as the primary data source.
+2. **Data Cleaning & Feature Engineering**: Using Python (pandas in data cleaning.ipynb), the dataset was cleaned and enhanced with derived features such as mean altitude, orbital shell classification (LEO/MEO/GEO), satellite age (in years), and altitude bands.
+The cleaned dataset was then exported for reproducibility.
+3. **KPI Computation**: Canonical metrics were computed using SQL scripts (kpi_queries.sql).
+These included satellite counts by shell, annual growth rates, operator and country market shares, mission-type mixes, average ages, and concentration measures.
+4. **Exploratory Analysis & Visualizations**: Exploratory analysis was conducted in Jupyter (eda.ipynb), producing plots and summary tables.
+Visuals covered time-series growth by shell, operator distributions, satellite age profiles, mission-type breakdowns, and altitude–inclination density heatmaps.
+5. **Dashboard Development**: The final deliverable was an interactive Tableau workbook (Book1.twb) that integrated the cleaned dataset and KPIs.
+The dashboard allowed stakeholders to explore satellite trends by orbital shell, operator, country, and mission type through intuitive charts and key performance indicators.